boltops-tools/lono/docs/_docs/tutorial.md

 title: Tutorial
 ---

 In the following sections we'll walk through a tutorial where you will build up a lono project from scratch.
 This will give you a chance to learn how lono works and experiment with the most commonly used lono commands.
+By the end you will have successfully created and updated a CloudFormation stack with lono.

-Once we are donne building up a project from scratch the tutorial show you how to more quickly build a lono project up with the `lono new` command.
+Once we are done building up a project from scratch the tutorial show you how to more quickly build a lono project up with the `lono new` command.

 Finally, we'll show you how to take an existing CloudFormation template and add it to a lono project.